dannyperichlara/orobaschess/README.md

 * MTD(f), but inactive due to some buggy behaviours related to the hash table.
 See https://www.chessprogramming.org/MTD(f)

 ### To Do
+* Create own move generator, prefering Mailbox over Bitboards, as presented by H.G.Muller in "the mailbox trials"
 * Mate detection
 * Isolated/hanging pawns detection.
 * Improve king safety.